 Talk to an Experienced North Wales Criminal Defense Attorney About Your Pennsylvania Traffic Stop

 The most commonly challenged aspect of traffic stops is probable cause arguments that police tend to make to justify a vehicle search.
 A police officer may claim to smell a marijuana odor or attempt to fabricate a cause to search your car.
 It’s important to know your rights.
-The Pennsylvania criminal defense attorneys at Rubin, Glickman, Steinberg and Gifford will fight to get any evidence obtained in an illegal search thrown out in court.
+The Pennsylvania criminal defense attorneys at Rubin, Glickman, Steinberg & Gifford P.C. will fight to get any evidence obtained in an illegal search thrown out in court.
 We handle criminal defense cases throughout Bucks County and Montgomery County, PA, including New Britain, Quakertown, Perkasie, North Wales, Lansdale, and Hatfield.
 If you think your rights were violated in an unlawful traffic stop, then call 215-822-7575 or fill out the online form to discuss your case with one of our criminal defense lawyers.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.